abhinav-neil/clip-zs-prompting/Readme.md

-# Using CLIP for zero-shot learning, text & visual prompting
+# Zero-shot learning & prompting with CLIP

  ## Description
  This repo performs a range of image classification tasks using [CLIP](https://github.com/openai/CLIP).